fluidicagency/switch/README.md

 [![devDependency Status](https://david-dm.org/fluidicagency/switch/dev-status.svg)](https://david-dm.org/fluidicagency/switch#info=devDependencies)

 ## Background
 Welcome to the Switch project from [Fluidic](https://fluidic.agency).
-Use this module to dynamically replace, show and switch text of html pages and form values using query strings.
-Boom Shakalaka!
+Use this module to dynamically replace, show and switch text of html pages and form values using query strings. **Boom Shakalaka!**

 After finding no good solutions, except those offered by page builder SAAS platforms (that were too basic for our requirements) we built this tool in-house.
-At the agency we use it to develop highly targeted landing pages that relate well to EDM or PPC ads, allowing us to provide specific, niche copy to our users.
+At the agency we use it to develop landing pages that relate specifically to EDM or PPC ad segments, allowing us to deliver niche copy that precisely matches our client&rsquo;s taget audience.

-But do with it what you will and give us a shout on Twitter [@fluidicagency](https://twitter.com/fluidicagency), or throw some stars like a ninja &ndash; we'd love to know what you have created!
+But that&rsquo;s us&hellip; do with it what you will and give us a shout on Twitter [@fluidicagency](https://twitter.com/fluidicagency), or throw some stars like a ninja &ndash; we&rsquo;d love to know what you have created!

 ## Installation

-You'll need all the usual tools and goodies&hellip; hang on &ndash; actually you don't!
+You&rsquo;ll need all the usual tools and goodies&hellip; hang on &ndash; actually you don&rsquo;t!
 There are zero dependencies, no jQuery, no nothing!
 Woop!!

 Simply download fluidic-switch.min.js from the dist folder and move in to your project, then add to your code: